 The experts confirmed in several studies that consuming dairy fat can decrease the risk of heart attacks and stroke.

 Did you know why organic butter has that specific yellow color that borders with golden?

 It has to thank beta-carotene for this vivid color, and this compound is available in such generous quantity thanks to the grass-based nutrition of the cows.

 It has been confirmed that lutein and beta-carotene levels enhanced with proper cow nutrition.

 As for beta-carotene, once it gets into your body, it gets converted into vitamin A. This nutrient is essential for eye health and vision, and it is included in numerous health supplements.
 It also boosts immunity and strengthens bones.

 We also mentioned lutein because this nutrient has protective properties that can keep your eyes safe from UV rays and blue light.

-These are the vital reasons why you should consider including organic butter in your nutrition.
-And if you already switched to the healthy, grass-fed option, we hope that this reminded you and freshened your knowledge of why organic butter is always a better choice than the regular one.
+If you already switched to the healthy, grass-fed option, we hope that this reminded you and freshened your knowledge of why organic butter is always a better choice than the regular one.